Best Graphic Design Tools for Freelancers 2026: 8 Picks Tested & Ranked

 Cons:

-• Smaller community and plugin ecosystem than Figma
+• Smaller community and ecosystem than Figma

-• Collaboration features are less polished
+• Collaboration features are less mature

 6. Snappa — Best for Social Media Graphic Freelancers Who Need Speed